|BSB Directory||BSB Education||BSB Preserves||Patient Earth|

 Your vegetables grow better

-Rainwater harvesting helps
+Rainwater harvesting helps to reduce erosion

 water flowing to storm water drains

 When you have a water well using stored rainwater

 When you add a UV-filter and a active coal filter

 Texas Tax Code 151.355 exempts rainwater harvesting equipment from sales tax.|

 Like most things around your home, your rain barrel needs a little regular attention to keep working smoothly.

 Use all the water in the barrel regularly

 Clean your gutters at least twice a year to reduce debris.

 Once a year, during a dry spell, tip the barrel over and rinse it out with a hose